Solving Hidden Monotone Variational Inequalities with Surrogate Losses: A Nonlinear Least Squares Perspective

-The four assumptions made by \citet{sakos2024exploiting} to study the behaviour of PHGD are: (1-2) $Dg^\top$ has both uniformly lower bounded and upper bounded singular values, (3) each component function $g_i$ is $\beta$-smooth, (4) and that $\mathcal{Z}$ is bounded.\footnote{Although $\mathcal{Z}$ being bounded is not explicitly stated as an assumption it is used within the their main Lemma.} In Proposition \ref{thm:pl} we show that globally lower bounding the singular values of $Dg^\top$ guarantees that the composition of a PL function $f$ with $g$ is still PL. \begin{proposition} Assume $f$ satisfies the $\mu$-PL condition, and let $\sigma_{\min}$ be a lower bound on the singular values of $Dg(\theta)^\top$.
+The four assumptions made by \citet{sakos2024exploiting} to study the behaviour of PHGD are: (1-2) $Dg^\top$ has both uniformly lower bounded and upper bounded singular values, (3) each component function $g_i$ is $\beta$-smooth, (4) and that $\mathcal{Z}$ is bounded.\footnote{ The set $\mathcal{Z}$ (note that $\mathcal{Z}$ is the ``set of latent variables" denoted as $\mathcal{X}$ in \citet{sakos2024exploiting}) is assumed to be bounded in their Lemma 4 ``template inequality".
+More precisely, the existence of a constant $D = diam(\mathcal{X})$ (i.e. $\mathcal{X}$ is bounded) is used in equation B.20 in Appendix B. Lemma 4 is then used in Theorems 1-4. } In Proposition \ref{thm:pl} we show that globally lower bounding the singular values of $Dg^\top$ guarantees that the composition of a PL function $f$ with $g$ is still PL. \begin{proposition} Assume $f$ satisfies the $\mu$-PL condition, and let $\sigma_{\min}$ be a lower bound on the singular values of $Dg(\theta)^\top$.
 Then, $f \circ g$ is $\mu \sigma^2_{\min}$-PL. \end{proposition} This implies that the surrogate loss $\ell_t$ is PL since $\ell_t = f_t \circ g$ where $f_t(z) = \nicefrac{1}{2}\|z-v_t\|^2$ is $1$-PL.
 Similarly, $\ell_t$ can be shown to be $L$-smooth if $Dg^\top$ has uniformly upper bounded singular values, each $g_i$ is $\beta$-smooth, and $\mathcal{Z}$ is bounded (see Lemma \ref{thm:smooth-surr}).
 However, these 4 assumptions cannot hold all at once.
-In Prop.~\ref{thm:unbounded} we show that if the first three assumptions (1-3) hold, then $\mathcal{Z}$ is unbounded. \begin{proposition} If $g: \reals^d \to \reals^n$ is differentiable where $g_i$ is $\beta$-smooth and $Dg(\theta)^\top$ has globally lower and upper bounded singular values, then $\{g(\theta): \theta\in \reals^d\}$ is unbounded. \end{proposition}
+In Prop.~\ref{thm:unbounded}, we show that if the first three assumptions (1-3) hold, then $\mathcal{Z}$ is unbounded. \begin{proposition} If $g: \reals^d \to \reals^n$ is differentiable where $g_i$ is $\beta$-smooth and $Dg(\theta)^\top$ has globally lower and upper bounded singular values, then $\{g(\theta): \theta\in \reals^d\}$ is unbounded. \end{proposition}

 This contradiction suggests that the lower bounded singular value assumption is strong.
-Indeed, it forces the dimension of the parameter space $d$ to be larger than the dimension of the prediction space $n$, and if $g$ is linear it must be surjective $\mathcal{Z} = \reals^n$.
-In the case $n=d$ it enforces $Dg$ to be invertible everywhere, which is violated in important cases such as softmax.
+Indeed, it forces the dimension of the parameter space $d$ to be larger than the dimension of the prediction space $n$, and if $g$ is linear then it must be surjective $\mathcal{Z} = \reals^n$.
+In the case $n=d$, it enforces $Dg$ to be invertible everywhere, which is violated in important cases such as softmax.